 This is something I’ve been thinking about a lot for the past couple of years, as I’ve been both witnessing and experiencing the changes firsthand.
 I walk a lot and have had many public and private debates about the “boundaries” of Flatbush, especially in the last year, with neighbors from Prospect Lefferts Gardens and Ditmas Park, both subsections of the neighborhood.
 This year Flatbush was designated as one of the hottest areas in Brooklyn, and almost every day I see a new development, restaurant, or shop.
 For example, Greenlight just opened up and Crunch is coming this Spring, which I see as positive additions to the neighborhood, but I am also seeing Caribbean residents, businesses, and culture displaced due to rising rents and the “g” word which troubles me on so many fronts.

 I’ve been thinking about the West Indian American Day Parade as it celebrates its 50th Anniversary this September, and how much that has changed since I was a young adult.
-I have vivid memories of jumping up on Empire Boulevard and Church Avenue in front of mas camps well into the night on Labor Day, and now, as soon as you hit Flatbush from Eastern Parkway, the music is literally shut down.
+I have vivid memories of jumping up on mas camps on Empire Boulevard and Church Avenue well into the night on Labor Day, and now, as soon as you hit Flatbush from Eastern Parkway, the music is literally shut down.
 Unfortunately, there have been incidents associated with the parade and J’ouvert, which I see as an opportunity for education and cross-cultural exchange, especially with so many misperceptions about these events that are tied to Caribbean culture.
 The fact is that Carnival and J’ouvert, along with most of the people who attend them, are not bad.
 We are simply celebrating our culture through performance art, dance, rhythm music, and mas.

 You are working to establish a Little Caribbean in Flatbush—which is so cool!
 How are those efforts going?

 When we started developing the Caribbeing House in late 2015 and spending a lot more time on the ground in Flatbush, it occurred to us that there wasn’t an official Little Caribbean in New York nor, to our knowledge, anywhere in the US.
-The more I thought about this great city that we live in and that we represent at least 20% of the population, I made it my personal mission to see this become a reality.
+The more I thought about this great city that we live in and that we represent at least 20 percent of the population, I made it my personal mission to see this become a reality.
 The efforts have been picking up momentum since the beginning of the year.
 So far, we have support from quite a few stakeholders including Council Member Jumaane Williams, who is of Grenadian descent, the Brooklyn Borough President’s Office, as well as the local BIDs.
 If things go as planned, we are hoping to officially launch this June during Caribbean American Heritage Month.

 We see Caribbean immigrants and Caribbean Americans as an integral part of the United States’s and Brooklyn’s social, cultural, and political landscape, and this is merely an extension of our contributions to this country, city, and Brooklyn.
 Many other immigrant groups have one or sometimes two neighborhoods in this city, so why not the Caribbean?
 People keep saying to me that everyone knows Central Brooklyn is the Caribbean Capital of New York City, and my response to them is, let’s make it official!

-As the Flatbush Caton Market undergoes a dramatic change—first being torn down, relocated, and then ultimately rebuilt—what role will the Solar-powered CaribBEING House play in that transformation, and after it is completed?
+As the Flatbush Caton Market undergoes a dramatic change—first being torn down, relocated, and then ultimately rebuilt—what role will the CaribBEING House play in that transformation, and after it is completed?

 Our intent is to remain a part of the Flatbush Caton Market present and future, which we see as an integral part of Flatbush for many years to come.
 Having a presence and direct connections to the communities we serve are priceless.
 During construction, we proposed a public art project that showcases the vendors and their stories to the community.

-Once the new market is completed we are planning to have a space where we can be a Caribbean Culture Space, I hesitate to say museum though that’s how some people see us.
+Once the new market is completed we are planning to have a space where we can be a Caribbean Culture Space—I hesitate to say museum, though that’s how some people see us.

 In the interim, the Caribbeing House will most likely have to find a new permanent home, hopefully in Flatbush.
 We also intend to continue to pop-up like we did last year around the city to showcase Caribbean art, culture, and makers.
 We’d love to make an appearance in every borough or bring the experience to Brooklyn Bridge Park.